News, Meetings & Events Diary

 2) Recollections of former children evacuated to the village from other areas of the country (notably Sunderland) during this period.

-3) The anti aircraft gun battery at Kiora Hall, Roseworth (plus any other local mobile AA gun locations).
+3) The anti aircraft gun battery at Kiora Hall, Roseworth.

 4) Information about any local public or school's air raid shelters.